 How to Host A Site Visit with Policymakers

-Invite your legislator to your institution or local section and show them the chemistry in their constituency.
+Invite your legislator to your institution or local section.
+Show them the chemistry in their constituency.

 • Contact your institution's goverment affairs office about hosting a lawmaker before making any arrangements.